-In this Red Dead Redemption 2 Combat Guide, we will guide you on basic combat mechanics of Red Dead Redemption 2 and some tips and tricks on how you can get better at fighting in the game overall.
-Combat is one of the most important aspects in Red Dead Redemption 2 and you will be spending a lot of time-fighting with enemies whether they are gang members or the law enforcers in the game.
+In this Red Dead Redemption 2 Combat Guide, we will guide you on the basic combat mechanics of Red Dead Redemption 2 and some tips and tricks on how you can get better at fighting in the game overall.
+Combat is one of the most important aspects of Red Dead Redemption 2, and you will be spending a lot of time fighting with enemies, whether they are gang members or law enforcers in the game.

 We have curated this Red Dead Redemption 2 Combat Guide in which we will share some tips and tricks with you with the help of which you will get better in the game.
 We will also detail the different types of weapons that are currently present in the game.
 We will also detail weapon accessories, how to manage ammunition in the game and how to master the useful feature of Dead Eye unique to the Red Dead Redemption franchise.